PPatev/Softuni-Homeworks-Exercises/README.md

 # Softuni-Homeworks-Exercises
-A repo for homeworks and exercises from Softuni
+A repository for homeworks and exercises from Softuni